Deposit Return Scheme

 What this means for your existing recycling collection

-You can still recycle these items in your blue bin and glass box, but you won’t get your deposit back for the ones covered by the scheme.
+You can still recycle bottles and cans in your blue bin but you won’t get your deposit back for the ones covered by the scheme.

 Remember: empty and rinse containers to remove residue.